Dmazard/MMAI-Spring2026/homework/hw2/README.md

 ## Overview

-This assignment explores multimodal learning through unimodal baselines and fusion techniques using the AV-MNIST dataset.
-The focus is on understanding how alignment and fusion strategies impact performance across modalities.
+This project analyses the effects of mulitmodal baselines and fusion methods for multimodal learning using the AV-MNIST dataset (audio visual MNIST).
+The main focus here being to better understand how using alignment and fusing two or more methods for learning will affect performance across the modalities.

 ## Modalities Explored